Sanjak of Scutari: Pashalik of Scutari

 The Pashalik of Scutari under the Bushati family.

 In the period between 1757 and 1831, the Sanjak of Scutari was elevated to the Pashalik of Scutari, a semi-autonomous pashalik under the Ottoman Empire created by the Albanian Bushati family.
-Its territory encompassed parts of modern-day northern Albania and Montenegro, with its center in city of Shkodër.
+Its territory encompassed parts of modern-day northern Albania and Montenegro, with its center in the city of Shkodër.
 The weakening of Ottoman central authority and the timar system of land ownership brought anarchy to the West Balkans region of Ottoman Empire.
 In the late 18th century, two centers of power emerged in this region: Shkodër, under the Bushati family; and Janina, under Ali Pasha of Tepelenë.
 Both regions cooperated with and defied the Sublime Porte as their interests required.

 Scutari Vilayet

 Before 1867, Shkodër (İşkodra) was a sanjak within the Rumelia Eyalet.
 In 1867, the Sanjak of Scutari merged with the Sanjak of Üsküb (Skopje), forming the Scutari Vilayet.
 The vilayet was subsequently divided into three sanjaks: İșkodra (Scutari), Prizren and Dibra.
 In 1877, the Sanjak of Prizren was transferred to the Kosovo Vilayet, and the Sanjak of Dibra was transferred to the Monastir Vilayet.
-Following the territorial transfers, the Sanjak of Scutari was subsequently divided into two sanjaks: Sanjak of Scutari and Sanjak of Draç (Durrës).
+Following the territorial transfers, the Sanjak of Scutari was subsequently divided into two sanjaks: Sanjak of Scutari and Sanjak of Durrës.

-Following the invasion of Montenegrin forces during the Montenegrin-Ottoman War between 1876 and 1878, ownership of the cities of Bar, Podgorica, and Ulcinj was transferred from the Sanjak of Scutari to the Principality of Montenegro.
+Following the invasion of Montenegrin forces during the Montenegrin-Ottoman War between 1876 and 1878, ownership of the cities of Bar, Podgorica, Spuž and Ulcinj was transferred from the Sanjak of Scutari to the Principality of Montenegro.